Often, the biggest fear of a house project in NZ is dealing with council and obtaining building permits and consents.

-This is for the structure of the house.
-How the house is to be built.
+This is for the structure of the house, focusing on how the house is to be built.
 Nowadays, Councils don’t accept hand drawn details and all plans submitted must be produced on a CAD program in a suitable layout.
 The Building Consent shows where the house is going, the earthworks, all the council rules applicable, the site plan, floor plan, elevations, cross sections and all details involved in how the building will be constructed.
 A Building Consent is required on all projects.
+Read our article on ‘What is a Building Consent?‘ to find out more.

 PIM (Project Information Memorandum)